falahahmed/mind-me/README.md

 - Member 2: Bantupalli Prudvi John - SOE Cusat

 ### Project Description
-The site asks some questions and gives response based on that. sometimes fun, sometimes helping :)
+The site asks some questions and gives response based on that.
+Sometimes fun, sometimes helpful :)

 ### The Problem (that doesn't exist)
 We are getting bored.
 Well, we were!